plasmodic/ecto/doc/source/overview/cells.rst

     :lines: 6

   A typical cell constructor call from python.
-Notice mapping from keyword arguments to the parameters declared in :ref:`cell-Printer01`.
+Notice mapping from keyword arguments to the parameters declared in :ref:`Printer <cell-Printer01>`.

 Every Cell gets a constructor that has the following python signature::